Fight between Magic, Timberwolves leads to 5 players ejected

 Five players were ejected following the brawl, which started in front of the Orlando bench late in the third quarter.
 Minnesota guard Austin Rivers and Magic center Mo Bamba were the initial players involved, and it spilled over to include several others on the court.

 Rivers, Jaden McDaniels and Taurean Prince were ejected from the Timberwolves.
-Jalen Suggs was tossed along with Bamba for Orlando.
+Jalen Suggs was tossed along with Bamba for Orlando, which went on to win 127-120.

+”This isn’t like a cool moment for me,” Rivers said after the game. ”I feel embarrassed.
+I’m the oldest on the team.
+I consider myself the leader of the team, or one of the leaders of the team.
+It was a weird game, and I don’t think that helped at all.
+If anything right now, I’m just (ticked off) that we lost, and that I had (something) to do with that.
+It doesn’t make me feel good.”

+”So, that’s a challenge for a young team like us.
+I think this time around we did a good job compared to last time.
+So, yeah, I don’t really know.
+It’s a weird dynamic.
+You don’t really want to be in those situations and it’s not really the best look.
+You want to be professional.
+At the same time, there is something in me that appreciates the team sticking together like that.”

+Wagner appeared to get knocked out in that fight with the Pistons in Detroit.
+Wagner and Detroit’s Killian Hayes and Hamadou Diallo were all ejected.

-Replays showed Rivers right in front of the Magic bench as play was ongoing at the far end of the court.
-Bamba came off the bench and video showed Rivers throwing punches at Bamba.
+On this night, the fight began with Rivers right in front of the Magic bench as play was ongoing at the far end of the court.
+Bamba came off the bench and Rivers threw punches at him.
 Suggs later pulled Rivers away and swung him to the court.
 McDaniels and Prince joined the scrum.

+”Their guy came off the bench and threw a punch,” Timberwolves coach Chris Finch said. ”Pretty egregious.
+Then it’s a melee, and somehow our guys get punished a lot worse.
+One guy got sent for not being a peacekeeper.
+I just looked at the film, and I didn’t see any difference between what their guys were doing and what our guys were doing.”

-A few minutes earlier, Rivers missed a 3-point attempt from in front of the Orlando bench, and Bamba and Markelle Fultz could be seen reacting to the miss.
+The altercation seemed to stem from talk from the Magic bench, particularly Bamba.
+A few moments earlier, Rivers missed a 3-point attempt in front of the Orlando bench, and Bamba and Markelle Fultz could be seen reacting to the miss.

 The fight came one night after an on-court altercation between Memphis Grizzlies guard Dillon Brooks and Cleveland Cavaliers guard Donovan Mitchell.